alankrantas/tensorflow-cuda-gpu-devcontainer/README.md

 Or open `autokeras-test.ipynb` and run the cells.

+Without GPU, an epoch of the training may take over 1 minute.
+With GPU it would be a dozen seconds only.

 After that, simply start Docker then open the directory in VS Code to use the built container.

 ## Resources